marianaiv/benchtools/README.md

-# Benchmark de algoritmos de clasificación
+# Benchmarking of classification algorithms

-Este proyecto es parte de la [Tesis de grado](https://github.com/marianaiv/tesis_grado_UCV) de Mariana Vivas.
+This project is part of the [final degree project](https://github.com/marianaiv/tesis_grado_UCV) of Mariana Vivas.

-En este repositorio se encuentran herramientas para:
+In this repository there are tools for:
-- Pre-procesamiento y análisis de datos
+- Data pre-processing and analysis
-- Caracterización de algoritmos de clasificación bajo algunas métricas
+- Benchmarking of classification algorithms under performance and reproducibility metrics

-## Contenido del repositorio
+## Content
-El contenido de este repositorio se encuentra organizado de la siguiente forma:
+The content of this repository is organized as follows:
-* :book: [Notebooks](notebooks): Pruebas de algoritmos y gráficos.
+* :book: [notebooks](notebooks): Test of algorithms and anlysis with plots.
-* :computer: [Scripts](scripts): Scripts utilizados para generar la data utilizada.
+* :computer: [src](src): Pipeline to generate the data and metrics.